Nontraditional Final Resting Places

 - Green Burial – These burials are meant to help the environment.
 In a green burial, a person is buried without chemicals in their body.
 They are buried in a casket that will not harm the Earth.
 Even the clothes they are buried in are meant to be better for the Earth.
 There is a lot of planning that goes into a green funeral, but they are a great option for the person who wants to be eco-friendly even after they have passed away.

 - Jewelry – When a person passes away, their ashes can be pressed into jewelry that their family members can wear.
 They can be made into earrings, rings, necklaces, bracelets, and so much more.
 This is a great option for anyone who would like to have jewelry made from their family member’s ashes.

 Nontraditional methods are growing in popularity.
-If you would like to know more, you can speak with funeral homes in Glendale, AZ.
+If you would like to know more, you can speak with funeral homes in Phoenix, AZ.